What will my Five-Week program classes be like?

 - Private Instruction-A half-hour lesson each week on your principal instrument.

-- Instrumental Labs-Three hours each week in instrument-specific courses to develop instrumental craft, style, and technique.
+- Instrumental Labs-Three hours each week of instrument-specific courses to develop instrumental craft, style, and technique.

-- Ensembles-Two hours each week, including instrumental and vocal groups performing in jazz, hip-hop, rock, funk, pop, fusion, R&B, and other contemporary styles such as bluegrass, Afro-Cuban, salsa, and world music.
+- Ensembles-Two hours each week, including instrumental and vocal groups performing in jazz, hip-hop, rock, funk, pop, fusion, R&B, musical theater, country, and other contemporary styles such as bluegrass, Afro-Cuban, salsa, and world music.

-- Musicianship-Four hours per week to develop your musical ear and your performance and reading skills.
+- Musicianship-Four hours each week to develop your musical ear, performance, reading skills, and musicianship.

-- Theory in Performance-Three hours per week studying the rhythmic, melodic, and harmonic elements of music as they relate to playing your instrument or singing.
+- Theory in Performance-Three hours each week studying the rhythmic, melodic, and harmonic elements of music and how they relate to your instrument (including voice).

-- Final Week Concerts-You will perform before members of the Berklee community, faculty, fellow students, and any guests you invite.
-Final week concerts are scheduled to begin at 1:00 p.m. on Sunday, August 4 and conclude at 6:00 p.m. on Friday, August 9.
-More than 300 student ensembles, led by Berklee's faculty, perform in concerts held during the final week.
-All students perform during this week.
-Students will know where and when they will perform by the second week of the program.
-All of these concerts are open to the public; family and friends are welcomed to attend.
+- Final Week Concerts-All students will perform this week before members of the Berklee community, faculty, fellow students, and any guests you invite.
+Final week concerts are scheduled to begin at 1:00 p.m. on Sunday, August 10 and conclude at 6:00 p.m. on Friday, August 15.
+More than 300 student ensembles, led by Berklee faculty, perform in concerts during the final week.
+Students will know when and where they will perform by the second week of the program.
+All of these concerts are open to the public; family and friends are welcome to attend.

-- Concert Venues-The final week concerts will take place in all of the college's venues, including the recital halls, Cafe 939 and the 1,220-seat, world-class Berklee Performance Center.
-Berklee Performance Center concerts are scheduled for the evenings of August 5, 6, 7, and 8.
+- Concert Venues-Final week concerts will take place in one of the college's performance venues, including the recital halls, Cafe 939 and the 1,220-seat, world-class Berklee Performance Center.
+Berklee Performance Center concerts are scheduled for the evenings of August 11, 12, 13, and 14.

 You will be asked to choose one of the following two-hour lecture classes: